PERSONAL INJURY INSURANCE

 You will need to know how well you are covered in case of so many things that could be the result of the accident.

-Would your insurance cover the following:-
+Would your Personal Injury Insurance cover the following:-

 - What happens if you are seriously injured and need long term hospitalization?